Fleur Moors

 Fleur Moors (born 11 October 2005) is a Belgian cyclist.
 In 2023, she won the junior road race at the European Championships and the Belgian junior title in cyclo-cross, and finished 3rd in the junior road race at the World Championships.
+She won the bronze medal at the 2026 UCI Road World Championships – Women's under-23 road race.

 Biography

 Moors played handball for a club in Bocholt until the lockdowns during the COVID-19 pandemic closed down all training facilities.
 She then started cycling.
 In 2023 she joined the Baloise–Trek Lions cyclo-cross team, led by former cyclo-cross world champion Sven Nys.
 On 11 October 2023, her 18th birthday, she signed a professional contract with the road team Lidl–Trek.

 She studies nutrition and dietetics through an online programme for sporters.